 What is dapivirine’s clinical history?

 Developed by Janssen Sciences Ireland UC (formerly Tibotec Pharmaceuticals), part of the Janssen Pharmaceutical Companies, dapivirine was initially tested as an oral treatment for HIV in 11 Phase I/II clinical trials.
 In 2004, Tibotec granted IPM a non-exclusive, royalty-free license to develop dapivirine as a microbicide for use in resource-poor countries, and IPM began its work on the monthly dapivirine ring.
 This agreement expanded in 2014, when Janssen granted IPM exclusive worldwide rights to dapivirine.

 How is dapivirine being tested in IPM clinical trials?

 IPM has studied the compound in 24 Phase I/II clinical trials in Africa, Europe and the United States.
-In all Phase I and Phase I/II studies to date, dapivirine has been found to be safe and well-tolerated, providing the basis for larger studies that were designed to determine if IPM's dapivirine vaginal ring is safe and effective in preventing HIV.
-In 2012, IPM and clinical trial partner the Microbicide Trials Network (MTN) launched parallel Phase III long-term safety and efficacy studies of the monthly dapivirine ring as part of IPM's Dapivirine Ring Licensure Program.
+In all Phase I and Phase I/II studies to date, dapivirine has been found to be well-tolerated, providing the basis for larger studies that were designed to determine if IPM's dapivirine vaginal ring is safe and effective in preventing HIV.
+In 2012, IPM and clinical trial partner the Microbicide Trials Network (MTN) launched parallel Phase III long-term safety and efficacy studies of the monthly ring.

 Could dapivirine be combined with other ARV microbicide candidates?

-IPM developed a vaginal combining dapivirine with the drug maraviroc, an ARV that targets the CCR5 receptor and works by preventing the virus from attaching to healthy cells.
+IPM developed a vaginal ring combining dapivirine with the drug maraviroc, an ARV that targets the CCR5 receptor and works by preventing the virus from attaching to healthy cells.
 The dapivirine-maraviroc ring was the first combination ARV ring to reach clinical trials.
 IPM is also exploring combinations with other potent ARVs such as DS003 and darunavir.

 Could dapivirine be combined with drugs that combat other health risks?

 IPM is also developing a three-month vaginal ring that combines dapivirine with a contraceptive hormone called levonorgestrel.
 This multipurpose prevention technology could provide women with a single, long-acting product that simultaneously prevents against the dual risks of HIV and unintended pregnancy.

 Where can I get more information?